 No fresh COVID-19 case in Vellore

-With no fresh infection, the total number of COVID-19 cases in Vellore district remained 57,318 on Monday.
+The total number of COVID-19 cases in Vellore district remained 57,318 on Wednesday with no fresh cases reported.
 While a total of 56,154 persons have been discharged, the active cases in the district stands at one.
 The district’s death toll is 1,163.
 No fresh cases were reported in Vellore, Ranipet, Tirupattur and Tiruvannamalai districts.

 - Comments will be moderated by The Hindu editorial team.